Gough Whitlam: Deputy Leader, 1960–1967

-Whitlam's relationship with Calwell, never good, deteriorated further after publication of a 1965 article in The Australian.
-The article reported off-the-record comments Whitlam had made that his leader was "too old and weak" to win office, and that the party might be gravely damaged by an "old-fashioned" 70-year-old Calwell seeking his first term as prime minister.
+Whitlam's relationship with Calwell, never good, deteriorated further after publication of a 1965 article in The Australian reporting off-the-record comments Whitlam had made that his leader was "too old and weak" to win office, and that the party might be gravely damaged by an "old-fashioned" 70-year-old Calwell seeking his first term as prime minister.
 Later that year, at Whitlam's and Don Dunstan's urging, and over Calwell's objection, the biennial party conference made major changes to the party's platform: deleting support for the White Australia policy and making the ALP's leader and deputy leader ex officio members of the conference and executive, along with the party's leader and deputy leader in the Senate.
 As Whitlam considered the Senate unrepresentative, he opposed the admission of its ALP leaders to the party's governing bodies.

 Menzies retired in January 1966, and was succeeded as prime minister by the new Liberal Party leader, Harold Holt.
 After years of politics being dominated by the elderly Menzies and Calwell, the younger Holt was seen as a breath of fresh air, and attracted public interest and support in the run-up to the November election.

 In early 1966, the 36-member conference, with Calwell's assent, banned any ALP parliamentarian from supporting federal assistance to the states for spending on both government and private schools, commonly called "state aid".
 Whitlam broke with the party on the issue, and was charged with gross disloyalty by the executive, an offence which carried the penalty of expulsion from the party.
 Before the matter could be heard, Whitlam left for Queensland, where he campaigned intensively for the ALP candidate Rex Patterson in the Dawson by-election.
 The ALP won, dealing the government its first by-election defeat since 1952.
 Whitlam survived the expulsion vote by a margin of only two, gaining both Queensland votes.
 At the end of April, Whitlam challenged Calwell for the leadership; though Calwell received two-thirds of the vote, he announced that if the party lost the upcoming election, he would not stand again for the leadership.

 Holt called an election for November 1966, in which Australia's involvement in the Vietnam War was a major issue.
 Calwell called for an "immediate and unconditional withdrawal" of Australian troops from Vietnam.
 Whitlam, however, said this would deprive Australia of any voice in a settlement, and that regular troops, rather than conscripts, should remain under some circumstances.
 Calwell considered Whitlam's remark disastrous, disputing the party line just five days before the election.
 The ALP suffered a crushing defeat; the party was reduced to 41 seats in the House of Representatives.
 Shortly after the election, Whitlam faced another expulsion vote for his stance on Vietnam, and survived.
 True to his word, Calwell resigned two months after the election.
-At the caucus meeting on 8 February 1967, Whitlam was elected party leader, defeating leading left-wing candidate Dr Jim Cairns.
+At the caucus meeting on 8 February 1967, Whitlam was elected party leader, defeating leading left-wing candidate Jim Cairns.